 You can find more ideas and examples of how your congregation might volunteer here.
 Keep in mind that our volunteer needs will look a little different each month.

+The Process.
+Each congregation has a Congregation Ambassador that serves as the point of contact between The Road Home and her or his congregation.
+One month before your team’s assigned month, Alane Conn, The Road Home Volunteer Manager, will contact the Congregation Ambassadors from the assigned teams with a list of known volunteer opportunities during their month and a link to the SignUpGenius.
+Ambassadors will send these out to their congregation members who can then sign up for specific volunteer opportunities.
 Once an individual has signed up on the SignUpGenius, Alane will communicate directly with her or him about responsibilities and with reminders.
 If the slots haven’t filled, Alane will open up the SignUpGenius to others, including those who have signed up individually to volunteer.
 At the end of month, Alane will provide a list of volunteers from that month to the Congregational Ambassadors so that they will know who volunteered during their month.

 Another way for congregations to make a difference for families who have experienced homelessness in our community is by providing meals at Healing House.
 Healing House is an eight-bed recuperative care facility that provides a safe place for homeless families when someone needs to prepare for or recover from a medical procedure, childbirth, hospitalization or something similar.
 Learn more about Healing House here.